The European Angle

 US teams need to think early about data residency, subprocessors, transfer mechanisms, retention, access logs, customer contracts, and whether the AI workflow needs personal data at all.
 The cheapest compliance strategy is often architectural restraint: do not collect or expose what you do not need.

-I am not your lawyer and I do not sell implementation.
+I am not your lawyer.
 I provide paid strategic advisory that helps business and technical leaders ask sharper questions before they lock themselves into expensive, fragile decisions.

 If this sounds uncomfortably familiar, get a paid review.